The most frequently asked questions about funerals, cremation, memorials, and much more. Explore our Knowledge Base below.

 - Caterer for reception (anyone from professional caterers to everyone bringing a potluck dish)

-The receiving line order can vary a bit depending on each person's age and family structure at the time of death.
+The etiquette for the funeral receiving line can vary a bit depending on each person’s age and family structure at the time of death.

 Typically, the spouse is first, accompanied by children.
 Parents and siblings would be next, followed by extended family in relatively descending order of age (grandparents, uncles, aunts, cousins, etc).